pgtipping/Synthalyst/memory-bank/activeContext.md

    - Testing on various screen sizes to ensure proper display

 4. **Premium Feature Testing**:

    - Temporarily treating all authenticated users as premium users for testing
    - Will implement actual subscription checks after testing is complete

+5. **Statistics Implementation**:
+   - Using Prisma aggregations for efficient database queries
+   - Implementing conditional rendering based on authentication status
+   - Providing fallback values for users with no activity